 Notes on the content of the site:

-Well, I've called the site 'Pulchritudo in natura', or 'beauty in nature'.
-So, I guess that's what I want to try and show. as far as my rather limited talents allow anyway.
+I've called this website 'Pulchritudo in natura', or 'beauty in nature'.
+So, perhaps that's what I'd like to try and show, well as far as my limited talents allow.
 These days I mostly photograph birds, although other occasional animal, plant etc. might get a look-in.
 Oh, and fungi, I do love them, so transient yet so beautiful, much like my own looks!
-Of course, landscapes can be stunning too, so I'll put a few in, although they only work well, I feel, as large wide printed images, something not suited to the vast majority of computer screens and utterly ridiculous on phones and the like.
-It is frustrating to know they won't come across in the way I visualised them.
-Ho hum.

 the 'beauty in nature'